carolinebholmes/capital-one-summit-challenge/README.md

 # Capital One Summit For Software Engineers Challenge

-My work for round 2 of the Capital One Summit for Software Engineers application
+My winning work for the Capital One Summit for Software Engineers coding challenge, part 2 of their application for their Summit for Software Engineers.

+The solution was written in Java with minimal optimizations done to improve speed.

 The challenge is described in the following: